ddandanell/mychef.id/replit.md

 # myCHEF Indonesia - Landing Website

 ## Overview
-This project is a single-page landing website for myCHEF Indonesia, a premium private chef booking service in Bali.
+This project is a single-page landing website for myCHEF Indonesia, a premium private chef booking service in Bali and Jakarta.
 The website, `mychef.id`, aims to provide a seamless booking experience for clients seeking in-villa dining, emphasizing transparency, professionalism, and high-quality service.
 Established in 2012, the business has delivered over 1000 personalized culinary experiences for various occasions.

 ## User Preferences
-- **Location Focus:** Bali ONLY (no Jakarta, Java, or international references)
+- **Location Focus:** Primary focus on Bali with SEO expansion to Jakarta for catering services
 - **Time Format:** 24-hour format everywhere (09:00 - 22:00 WIB, no AM/PM)
 - **WhatsApp CTAs:** Every button opens with section-specific pre-filled messages
 - **Mobile-First:** 100% mobile-optimized design